 How to use Group FaceTime on iPhone and iPad

 - Open FaceTime and tap the + icon in the top right corner

 - Tap Audio or Video to start the call

 Here’s how the process looks:

-Once you’ve started the call, you can tap the star icon for effects, while tapping the three dots will expand full FaceTime options like adding more people, flipping or turning your camera off, muting your microphone, and more.
+Once you’ve started the call, you can tap the star icon for effects, mute, or flip the camera at the bottom of your screen while sliding up on the menu pane will bring up the full FaceTime options like adding more people, turning your camera off, and more.